"Insightful, interesting and welcoming."

 "The scheme sounded very interesting and supportive.
 Fidelity is a good name to have..."

-"The remuneration is very fair and suitable for an intern in London."
+"The remuneration is very competitive and rewarding."